 Coronavirus: Important Information You Need To Know

-Now, we have 3 vaccines that are helping us turn the table on this pandemic that are safe and effective.
-Vaccines are one of the tools we have to fight the pandemic.
+We have vaccines and new guidelines from the CDC that are helping us decrease the spread of this pandemic that are safe and effective.

 CDC Facts That You Should Know: